-“It is not too late to get your second dose, even if you are overdue for that important second dose,” the Prince William Health District said in a July 19 news release.
+“It is not too late to get your second dose, even if you are overdue for that important second dose,” the health district said in the release.

 The COVID-19 vaccine continues to be available at several local pharmacies – also on a walk-in basis.
 For more information or to make an appointment, visit vaccines.gov or text your ZIP Code to GETVAX (438829).